-In most cases, part of a railroad retirement annuity is treated like a social security benefit for Federal income tax purposes, while other parts of the annuity are treated like private pensions for tax purposes.
+In most cases, part of a railroad retirement annuity is treated like a social security benefit for federal income tax purposes, while other parts of the annuity are treated like private pensions for tax purposes.
 Consequently, most annuitants who are U.S. citizens or residents are sent two tax statements from the Railroad Retirement Board (RRB) each January, even though they receive only a single annuity payment each month.
-While non-resident aliens also receive a single monthly annuity payment from the RRB, they are only sent one tax statement from the RRB.
+While non-resident aliens also receive a single monthly railroad retirement annuity payment, they too may receive more than one tax statement from the RRB.